edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 ## Install nodejs

-_Node.js is a JavaScript runtime built on Chrome&rsquo;s V8 JavaScript engine_.
-is the description their site gives.
-We&rsquo;ll cover more on JS later.
+_Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine_. is the description their site gives.
+We'll cover more on JS later.
 The link to the [Download page](https://nodejs.org/en/download/).

 ## Installing Extensions